 The Boys & Girls Clubs of Lower Bergen County provides an activity focused learning environment.
 We believe children learn best through active participation, hands-on experiences, interactive conversation, and exploration.
 The Club follows the recommendations established by the American Academy of Pediatrics, which has found that too much television viewing has been linked to poor performance in school, overweight children, and the establishment of poor dietary habits.
-As such, children who are enrolled in our Program, television time is limited to 60 minutes per week and no more than 30 minutes at a time.
+As such, television time is limited to 60 minutes per week and no more than 30 minutes at a time.